ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

 You will receive an email once your dedicated host instances have been provisioned.

 ### Provisioning your dedicated host instances through the Devices icon
-The second option to provision dedicated host instances is to use the **Device** icon on the Customer Portal home page.
+The second option to provision dedicated host instances is to use the **Device** icon on the {{site.data.keyword.slportal}} home page.
 The following steps take you through this process.

 1. Click the **Devices** icon and select **Hourly** or **Monthly** under Dedicated Virtual Servers.
 2. Follow the steps under [Provisioning your dedicated host instances through the Devices menu](#ordering-dedicated-devices-menu), beginning with Step 5.